pietervdvn/MapComplete/Docs/Personas/Tom.md

 Name: Tom
 Age: 46
-Occupation: Safety advison in the city councli Computer skills: Moderate
+Occupation: Safety advisor in the city administration Computer skills: Moderate

 (Also see Maarten)